 The Road Goes Ever On

-This is primarily a book of music for Tolkien’s Middle Earth poetry (actual sheet music, though the most recent edition has a CD), but is an important and extensive source for various ME languages, through Tolkien’s accompanying notes.
+Not to be confused with a Tolkien-themed Christian devotional by the same title, this is primarily a book of music for Tolkien’s Middle Earth poetry (actual sheet music, though the most recent edition has a CD), but is an important and extensive source for various ME languages, through Tolkien’s accompanying notes.
 Illustrations from the Man himself.

 A complete collection of this would include 13 volumes, but there are a number of different ways they are assembled, all of them very large.
 This has to be the most comprehensive chronicle of the development of Tolkien’s Middle Earth work.
 It is not a history of that imaginary world, but a history of how the ideas developed.
 If you read this, you’re an archaeologist or detective of Tolkien’s imagination.
 Christopher Tolkien collected and arranged his father’s notes, adding notes of his own, for over a decade.
 This is not the one you read aloud to your kids, but it is where you go when you’ve already read The Silmarillion 5 times.
 (I’m only at 4 times.)